PrajwalGurumurthy/prajwalgurumurthy.github.io/_posts/2016-05-01-Multiplcation.md

 example:
    b= result/a; is not allowed

+Since the computers are programmed I would know if the computer broke any of the above rules.Unfortunately for the computer/anyone for that matter would not know even if I break the law since they cannot peak into my brain and figure out the algorithm.
 How can a computer solve this?
 It is not supposed to do repititive addition or division to find out the answer.A friend of mine is a decent programmer.
 He is gonna make the computer solve this.

+>Random

 TADA!!!!
 Computers are fast in doing a particular operation.
 So my friend decided to use the random number generatin method to solve this.